How can I inspect my Bird Air before riding to make sure it’s in good riding shape and safe to ride?

 - Buying a smaller bike lock that can fit through the back wheel if you're going to leave your Bird Air outside for a longer amount of time.

-There’s no QR code on my Bird Air, how do I pair to my Bird Air?
+There’s no QR code on my Bird Air, how do I pair it with the Bird app?

-You also don't have a Bird ID or QR code on the Bird Air, just a serial number that's on the bottom sticker and also etched into the Bird Air next to the kickstand.
-With that being said you can pair your Bird Air to the app and here's how you can do it:
+The Bird Air does not include a Bird ID or QR code, just a serial number (which you can find on the bottom sticker and also etched into the Bird Air next to the kickstand).
+You can still easily pair your Bird Air to the app following the steps below:

 There are a few things to think about when it comes to Bird Air vs. Bird One.
 Here are some of the key comparisons: